psb1558/Cerne-font/README.md

 No, it has nothing to do with the big phallic giant, but everything to do with the [Book of Cerne](https://en.wikipedia.org/wiki/Book_of_Cerne), a ninth-century prayerbook, the main script of which is a beautiful pointed insular minuscule.
 Like my other script fonts (e.g. Eadui and Cissanthemos), it will default to a modern mode more-or-less comprehensible to modern readers, but it can easily be switched to historical mode, in which it will accurately reproduce the look of the early medieval script.
-Unlike my other script fonts, this is a color font.
+Unlike my other scripts, this is a color font.
 The image below illustrates modern mode.

 ![Sample of Cerne Font](images/Cerne-sample.jpg)